texfaq/texfaq.github.io/FAQ-context.md

 ---

-[ConTeXt](http://www.pragma-ade.com/) is a macro package created by Hans Hagen of Pragma-Ade; it started as a production tool for Pragma (which is a publishing company).
+[ConTeXt](http://www.pragma-ade.com/) is a macro package created by Hans Hagen of Pragma ADE (which stands for Advanced Document Engineering); it started as a production tool for Pragma (which is a publishing company).
 ConTeXt is a document-production system based, like LaTeX, on the TeX typesetting system.
 Whereas LaTeX insulates the writer from typographical details, ConTeXt takes a complementary approach by providing structured interfaces for handling typography, including extensive support for colors, backgrounds, hyperlinks, presentations, figure-text integration, and conditional compilation.
 It gives the user extensive control over formatting while making it easy to create new layouts and styles without learning the TeX macro language.
 ConTeXt's unified design avoids the package clashes that